-A web page which can help you with this assignment will be linked to the course web page.
-You are encouraged to discuss this assignment with other students and with the instructors, but the work you hand in should be your own.
+You are encouraged to discuss this assignment with other students, but the work you hand in should be your own.

-Every student has been assigned a specific vector function on a webpage.
+The data for this lab will be a vector-valued function.
 The components of the vector function will be various combinations of sine and cosine, perhaps raised to (integer) powers.
 This could be the theoretical description of the "backbone" of a large molecule.
 This Maple lab asks you to investigate and report on the molecule.
 In order to help you check preliminary results, the message will also contain the curvature of the curve when the parameter, t, is 2.
 You will analyze your own curve and answer these questions: